hrit-ikkumar/git-cheat-sheet/README.md

 ## git restore --staged index.html
 to unstage index.html file // won't discard the changes (In simple words, It will only unstage the file from current git add index.html & won't work after the commit)

+## git branch new-branch-name
+It will create new branch as named as new-branch-name

+## git switch branch-name
+It will switch to the branch as named as branch-name